-This kid is a mixture of a LEGO player, who can spend hours analyzing the discrete inputs, building the prototypes, and a BARBIE player, who creates stories out of observation and imagination.
-Such analytical and creative thinking has helped me to come up with various ideas in branding, education, culture and arts.
+This kid is a mixture of a LEGO player, who can spend hours analyzing the discrete inputs to build things, and a BARBIE player, who creates stories out of observation and imagination.
+Growing up, I have continued to build things and create stories…

-While most people think of sending Vietnamese students abroad, in 2014, I co-founded Student Exchange Vietnam, whose programs and events have constantly attracted students and professionals from 10+ countries to Vietnam for study and internships.
+In 2014, I co-founded Student Exchange Vietnam, whose programs and events attracted students and professionals from 10+ countries to Vietnam for study and internships.

-# Fact 1: Our super young team wake up at American time, play French games, decorate the office with Japanese dolls and test “how Vietnamese you are” with durians and baluts.
+# Fact 1: Our super young team woke up at American time, played French games, decorated the office with Japanese dolls and tested “how Vietnamese you are” with durians.

-I have been the co-founder, coach, and outreach marketer in various educational projects that help boost the personal and professional development of the younger generation at LYD Volunteer Club (Hanoi), Entrepreneurship YEA Camp (HCM city), Onetoworld, Beauty Plus Network and Edtech Quill.org (New York).
+Some projects that helped me further understand the demand and put thoughts into practice in terms of personal and professional development of the younger generation included LYD Volunteer Club (Hanoi), Entrepreneurship YEA Camp (HCM city), Onetoworld, Beauty Plus Network and Edtech Quill.org (New York).

 The “tree-dancing curriculum” was finally leveraged to be a traditional dance that I composed for the Vietnamese team at HPAIR conference (Singapore).
 Later, I also learned the jungle dance in a wild yet emerging African city (Nigeria), the Filipino dance, not in the Philipines, but in Osaka (Japan).
 Culture is just like dancing – Making the moves, being more social and refreshing the mind!